IF the discovery of an ancient scroll were to reveal certain facts about Jesus never before adequately confronted, how would we react?

 As for what my faith position is, you might want to search for that in my novel.

 Let me just add that my novel is not intended to be negative, but positive, as positive as we can be.
-The Hebrew prophets and Jesus dreamed beautiful dreams of a world of goodness and perfection, and we may still seek to dream their dreams and live accordingly.
+The Hebrew prophets and Jesus dreamed beautiful dreams of a world of goodness and perfection, and we may still seek to dream those dreams and live accordingly.

 Just to be clear, I added that last statement after I sent my answer to NAME, but before I saw his response.
 It was not part of my original communication to him.